 - A handheld mixer, stand mixer, or a good spoon/spatula.

-While these pumpkin chocolate chip cookies are already gluten-free, vegan, grain-free, dairy-free, refined sugar-free, and soy-free, there are a few tweaks and changes you can make:
+These are already free of glutens, grains, dairy, soy, and refined sugar.
+There are a few tweaks and changes you can make:

 - If you do not have coconut oil or are not dairy-free, feel free to use butter.

-- Add in some nuts such as pecans or walnuts to give these soft pumpkin cookies a bit of a crunch.
+- Add in some nuts such as pecans or walnuts to give them a bit of a crunch.

-- Swap out the Paleo chocolate chips for milk or white chocolate chips if you are not concerned with the cookies being Paleo.
+- Swap out the Paleo chocolate chips for milk or white chocolate chips.

 - Feel free to use honey or agave nectar in place of the maple syrup.
 (The cookies will taste a bit different!)